 Metra Electric trains serve Van Buren Station (Van Buren and Michigan) and Millennium Station (Randolph and Michigan).
 Union Pacific North, Northwest and West line trains use the Ogilvie Transportation Center (Madison and Canal).
 Rock Island trains use LaSalle Street Station (LaSalle and Van Buren).
-The North Central Service, Milwaukee District West and Milwaukee District North line trains use the north concourse of Union Station, while the BNSF Railway, SouthWest Service and Heritage Corridor lines use the south concourse of Union Station.
+The North Central Service, Milwaukee District West and Milwaukee District North line trains use the north concourse of Union Station, while the BNSF, SouthWest Service and Heritage Corridor lines use the south concourse of Union Station.
 Click here for a map of downtown stations.

 How much is the fare?

 Metra operates a distance-based fare system consisting of ten fare zones.
 Regular one-way fares to downtown Chicago range from $4 from the closest zone, Zone A, to $9.50 from the farthest, Zone J. To determine your fare, you must know your originating station, your destination, and the type of ticket you wish to buy (One-Way, 10-Ride, Day Pass, Monthly Pass, Saturday or Sunday Day Pass or Weekend Pass).
 Go to the Fares page to find detailed fare information; select your line, departing station and destination to see the full and reduced fare charts.